- Entertainment and Media»

 Cast - Adar Beck, Gemma Chan, Nathalie Cox

-It's often the simplest ideas that go on to make for the most unusual premise for films; and with Exam, everything revolves around an exam - which happens to be the final stage of the selection process where eight probable candidates fight for a highly desirable corporate job by answering one simple question in eighty minutes.
-The candidates are seated in a closed windowless room & are instructed by the invigilator to follow three rules or be disqualified:
+It's often the simplest ideas that go on to make for the most unusual premise for films.
+In the final stage of the selection process for a highly desirable corporate job, eight probable candidates compete in answering one simple question in eighty minutes.
+The candidates are seated in a closed windowless room and are instructed by the invigilator to follow three rules or be disqualified:

 - Do not talk to him (the invigilator) or the guard by the door

 - Do not leave the room.

 The invigilator starts the timer and leaves the room.
 The candidates turn over to look at their question papers, only to find they are blank.

 Who among the candidates will solve the mystery?
 Who will find the question?
 Who will get the job? - To find out, watch this gripping thriller.

 Watch the trailer - Exam

 4. Just Ask My Children (2001)